 Tauler Smith LLP Pursuing Class Action Lawsuit Against Macy’s for ARL Violations

-Tauler Smith LLP is a law firm that represents consumers in false advertising claims in California, New York, and nationwide.
-We suspect that thousands of consumers may have been illegally enrolled in Macy’s Beauty Box subscription program.
+Tauler Smith LLP is a law firm that represents consumers in false advertising claims involving automatic subscription renewals in California, New York, and nationwide.
+The law firm also files ARL claims on behalf of consumers in federal courts.
+We suspect that thousands of consumers may have been illegally enrolled in Macy’s Beauty Box subscription program in violation of both state and federal ARL laws.
 Our consumer protection lawyers are actively seeking plaintiffs for a possible class action lawsuit against Macy’s.
 The lawsuit seeks the following remedies on behalf of affected consumers:

 - Full financial restitution to all purchasers throughout the United States of all purchase money obtained from the sales of Macy’s services and products that violate automatic renewal laws.